-If you haven’t tried my creamy peanut butter fat bombs, prepare yourself (and your stomach!) for these unforgettable low carb snacks!
+If you haven’t tried my creamy peanut butter fat bombs, prepare yourself (and your stomach!) for this unforgettable keto candy.
 I crave sweets as much as the next girl and these low carb recipes do not disappoint.

 They’re ARMED (hah, get it?!) with only 6 ingredients that fill you up, indulge your sweet tooth, taste like low carb candy and are one of those fat bombs you can rely on time and time again!

-These peanut butter fat bombs are soooo good, here’s why:
+These fat bombs are soooo good, here’s why:

 - The ingredients are off the charts!
 Whipping cream, butter, creamy peanut butter AND chocolate?!?!
 Are you kidding me!??!
 AND they’re LOW carb?!?
 Get in my belly!